 Didn’t know what to expect.
 Could I handle it or cope with this change in my life?

 What was your perception of autism before you had met my son?

 You always read about the worst, and severe cases and it carries a certain stigma.

 What is your perception of autism now after meeting my son?

 It changed my life and opened up my eyes.

 What has been the most challenging part of dating someone whose child has disabilities?

-Giving us a good balance of time together and quality time to relax and switch off.
+Giving us a healthy balance of time together and quality time to relax and switch off.

-Are you worried about how others will judge you dating someone who has an autistic child?
+Are you worried about how others judge you, dating someone who has an autistic child?

 No, not at all.
 I’m so proud to be a part of his life.